toolkit-for-ynab/toolkit-for-ynab/README.md

 ### Installing

-The Toolkit is available for Chrome and Firefox.
-The extension is built using [Browser (Web) Extension APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) which means support for Edge should be imminent as well.
+The Toolkit is available for Chrome, Firefox and Edge.
+The extension is built using [Browser (Web) Extension APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions)

 If you don't want to build the extension from the source yourself, you can get it for each browser at the following links:

 - Chrome on the [Chrome Web Store](https://chrome.google.com/webstore/detail/toolkit-for-ynab/lmhdkkhepllpnondndgpgclfjnlofgjl)
 - Firefox on the [Firefox Add-on Repository](https://addons.mozilla.org/firefox/addon/toolkit-for-ynab/)
+- Microsoft Edge on the [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/toolkit-for-ynab/ldhelmfcfdmaeondkcdgcnbhneihejgc)

 Note: Since the extension is built with Web Extensions and that is not supported by Safari, the extension itself is not supported on Safari.
 When/if Safari decides to support Web Extensions